What Is a Network Administrator? A Career Guide

-Network administrators are key players in helping organisations upkeep their digital networks.
-Learn more about this role and how to land your first position.
+Network administrators enjoy a fast-paced work environment that varies daily.
+Learn more about what this exciting position entails and how you can enter this profession.

-A network administrator is an IT professional who ensures that an organisation’s digital networks—groups of digital devices that share information with one another—are operating to meet the needs of the organisation.
-Tech-savvy professionals are involved in several stages of the design, support, and implementation of network systems, making it a great option for those who enjoy having a varied and fast-paced work environment.
-Read on to learn more about being a network administrator.
+A network administrator is an IT professional who ensures that an organisation’s computer networks—groups of digital devices that share information with one another—are operating to meet the needs of the organisation.
+They can maintain and troubleshoot computer networks, and employ security principles to keep networks secure.

 Network administrators are involved in many functions of maintaining the digital network, and typically are responsible for designing, building, supporting, and maintaining the network.
 Some tasks you might find in a network administrator’s job description include: